Strong relationships between foster parents and social workers and caseworkers ultimately benefit the children.

 One day our caseworker called us to cancel her visit for that day because an emergency came up.
 I later found out she had been at the hospital and one of the children on her caseload had passed away.
 I am sure she dealt with secondary trauma on that day, among many others.

 Caseworkers also reported feeling a lack of support from their supervisors.
 You would think that after everything caseworkers do, are responsible for, how dangerous their jobs are, and how overworked they are, that they must at least make a lot of money.
 Why else would they do all this?
-Reality is that social workers do not get paid a lot and by the time you factor in all the hours they put in past the typical 8-hour work day, they are making very little per hour.
+The reality is that social workers do not get paid a lot and by the time you factor in all the hours they put in past the typical 8-hour workday, they are making very little per hour.

 I can only assume social workers choose this field of work because they care about the children and have a desire to make a difference in people’s lives.